livingdocsIO/documentation/reference-docs/server-configuration/hooks.md

 ## List Hooks

-Two hooks are available in the `document-lists` feature.
-They are registerd through ` registerListHooks()`.

 #### registerListHooks()

+There is one hook for the `document-lists` feature.
+The hook can be registerd through ` registerListHooks()`.

 Here is a full example:
 ```js